 Special thanks to the Minneapolis Foundation the Downtown Minneapolis Neighborhood Association (DMNA) for their support of our Covid -19 essential efforts

 Community health and wellness have been at the core of our mission since we opened 15 years ago.
 We take our role in local food access seriously.
-We are closely following CDC, Minnesota Department of Health and Minnesota Department of Agriculture guidance, recommending that physical distancing is essential to mitigate the spread of COVID-19.
+We are closely following CDC, Minnesota Department of Health and Minnesota Department of Agriculture guidance, recommending that masks and physical distancing are essential to mitigate the spread of COVID-19.

 Farmers markets have long been places to gather and build community.
-However, this season we must follow public health and safety recommendations and resist the urge to linger and socialize.
+However, we must follow public health and safety recommendations and resist the urge to linger and socialize.
 We all have a critical role to play in preventing the spread of COVID-19.

 We have made the following changes to our market to ensure our community’s safety and do our part to help mitigate the spread of the COVID-19: